- 30 Nov 2022

 If you choose Optional, the customer can select the reason but it is not required.
 If you choose required, the reason is included under the signature and the customer cannot deselect it.

 You edit the actual signing reason in the system settings.
-For more information, see Configure conversation behavior.
+For more information, see Configure session behavior.

 When you include a signing reason, the customer sees the reason below the signature.